Daily High to Daily Low: Is It Safe to Buy Avaya Holdings Corp. (AVYA)?

 Avaya Holdings Corp.
-(NYSE:AVYA) went up by 2.62% from its latest closing price compared to the recent 1-year high of $21.65.
-The company’s stock price has collected -15.43% of loss in the last five trading sessions.
+(NYSE:AVYA) went down by -0.65% from its latest closing price compared to the recent 1-year high of $21.65.
+The company’s stock price has collected -17.74% of loss in the last five trading sessions.
 The Wall Street Journal reported on 09/19/22 that Meme-Stock Traders Embrace Avaya Despite Some Fears

 Is It Worth Investing in Avaya Holdings Corp.
 (NYSE :AVYA) Right Now?